| CONTENTS: purpose of the fixation cemented total hip prosthesis cementless total hip prosthesis the porous coating

 cementless total hip prosthesis to enhance the biologic fixation of

+the prosthesis.
 Simultaneous bilateral TH and

-The ban of the immediate
+weight bearing The ban of the immediate

 postoperative weight bearing may be a problem for patients with